C.A. Independiente de La Chorrera

-Club Atlético Independiente de La Chorrera, also known as CAI or CAI de La Chorrera, is a Panamanian football club based in La Chorrera that currently plays in the Liga Panameña de Fútbol.
+Club Atlético Independiente de La Chorrera, also known as CAI or CAI de La Chorrera, is a Panamanian professional football club based in La Chorrera, that competes in the Liga Panameña de Fútbol.

 History

 CAI, as the club is often called, was founded in 1982 to occupy young players who wished to play football.
 Under the leadership of Antonio Aguilar and Visitación Muñoz, the club began to participate in the local leagues of La Chorrera District, particularly those in the Martin Sánchez sector.
 A regular power at the local level, CAI moved up to the Colon league.

 A major era of transition began in 1994, when club president Jaime Lay resigned.
 Aguila and Muñoz organized a new group of directors (Carlos Alberto Campos Muñoz, Luis Montezuma, Pedro Carrión, Jaime Dávila and Caesar Rogelio Lasso Madrid) and reorganized the club's administration.
 Carlos A. Campos Muñoz was chosen president, Antonio Aguilar as vice-president, Caesar R. Lasso Madrid as secretary, Visitación Muñoz as treasurer, Luis Montezuma as finance director, and Pedro Carrión and Jaime Dávila as spokespeople.

 That same year, CAI won the La Chorrera District title with a 2–1 victory over Lidia Aurora F.C. and was promoted to the district championship.
 This moved CAI up into the second flight for the first time.
 However, they were not ready for this level, and were almost immediately relegated.